sib-swiss/unix-first-steps-training/README.md

 This course is an introduction to using computers in **command line** via a **terminal**, and more specifically the
-**[Bash shell](https://www.gnu.org/software/bash/)** as well as some of the core UNIX commands.
+**[Bash shell](https://www.gnu.org/software/bash/)** as well as some of the core Linux / UNIX commands.

-### Audience
+### Audience :mega:

-This course is addressed to **beginners** wanting to become familiar with the UNIX environment and master the most common commands, which could be useful to run software dedicated to high-throughput data management.
+This course is addressed to **beginners** wanting to become familiar with the Linux / UNIX environment, its basic commands, and the Bash shell.

-### Learning objectives
+### Learning objectives :dart:

 At the end of the course you should:

-* Be able to execute most basic UNIX commands
+* Be able to execute most of the basic Linux / UNIX commands.
 * Be able to build complex and combined commands using various parameters
-* Be sufficiently skilled for further courses requiring basics of UNIX, like HPC or NGS courses
+* Be sufficiently skilled for further courses requiring basics of Linux / UNIX, like HPC or NGS courses.

 An optional exam can be taken at the end of the course to get a recommendation for 0.25 ECTS credits.